perladvent/perldotcom/content/article/how-do-i-open-this-.md

 $ ot "Git::Helpers::is_inside_work_tree()"
 ```

 That's it.
 This will Do The Right Thing.
-(Note that in this case we had to quote the args to `ot`.
+(Note that in this case we had to quote the args to ot.
 Your shell will likely require this as well.)

 We can do exactly the same thing for an installed module.
 Try this command: